plotly/academy/_react/1-introduction.md

 ![A counter with 0 clicks](https://i.imgur.com/zadL82o.jpg)

 To change the state of a component, we use the `this.setState` helper function which React provides.
-Lets add a `increment` method to our `Counter`, which increments the `clicks` state by one, and call `this.increment` when our `Button` is clicked!
+Let's add an `increment` method to our `Counter`, which increments the `clicks` state by one, and call `this.increment` when our `Button` is clicked!

 ```JS
 class Counter extends React.Component {